wqlab0000/glucose-insulin/README.md

 Install S-taliro from https://sites.google.com/a/asu.edu/s-taliro/s-taliro

-Save the files in trunk/benchmarks.
+Save the files in benchmarks.

 Toolboxes required for running the Robust Testing Toolbox:
 ```bash